arkdatastudios/HANDSONKEYS/content/post/markdown-syntax/index.md

     - syntax
 ---

+Markdown is a simple and easy-to-use markup language you can use to format virtually any document.

+As a developer, Markdown comes in handy for taking you ability to communitcate thru code to the next level.

+With Markdown, it's easy to insert special characters to create headers, boldface, bullets, and so on.

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+This article offers a sample of basic Markdown syntax that can be used on your next project.

 <!--more-->